Sumeet Passi's late header saves Jamshedpur FC | Goal.com

 And it was from one of those interceptions by Lourenco that eventually produced the opener.
 A through ball by Marko Stankovic intended for Marcelinho was stopped in its tracks by the Jamshedpur defender.
 The loose ball fell for Gordillo who struck a powerful left-footed strike which hit the underside of the bar and went in.

-Jamshedpur were poor in the final third and suffered a setback when Sergio Castel started limping towards the end of the half and was replaced at the break.
+Jamshedpur were poor in the final third and suffered a setback when Sergio Castel had to be replaced at the break after looking uncomfortable through the half.

+The second half took a while to light up other than a free-kick by Marcelinho rippling the outside of the net in the 51st minute.

+Past the 80th minute mark, the match lacked goalmouth action and it remained like that until very late when Passi got down to glance Acosta's free-kick past Laxmikant Kattimani to earn Jamshedpur a point at the death.